jetbrains-academy/introduction_to_python/Data structures/Dictionaries/task.md

 but using a key instead of an index.
 More info about this data structure can be found
 <a href="https://docs.python.org/3/tutorial/datastructures.html#dictionaries">here</a>.

+For more structured and detailed information, you can also refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6481).

 Add Jared's (`"Jared"`) number `570` to the phone book.
 Remove Gerard's number from the phone book.
 Print Jane's phone number from the `phone_book`.